 Consolidating your student loans can seem like an attractive idea.
 After all, one payment may be a lot easier to manage than several.
+While there are many student loan repayment strategies on the market, debt consolidation is one of the most common.

 If you have loans through the government, it often makes sense to bring them under one umbrella.